My rating: 4 of 5 stars

 Late April, yet it’s the first real day of spring.
 A blue-windy, brilliant day, eagerly you open your heart to the vast sky tracked by long diaphanous clouds stretching for what appear to be hundreds of miles, you hear birds, songbirds, newly returned from the south after the long winter, their exquisite sweet spring cries.

 Goodness and beauty, like evil and ugliness, are also repressed, and they also return.
 This is a comprehensive and holistic vision, aware of Marx/Nietzsche/Freud, but circumscribing them too.
-To place such a vision in “A Gothic Tale” is to validate the intelligence of fiction, also implicitly of women (primary authors/audiences of the Gothic for three hundred years)—though not uncritically, as most of the women in this story uphold repressive society for their own reasons and advantages.
+To place such a vision in “A Gothic Tale” is to validate the intelligence of fiction, also implicitly of women, the primary authors and audiences of the Gothic for 300 years—though not uncritically, as most of the women in this story uphold repressive society for their own reasons and advantages.
 But a Gothic heroine, however tempted to the dark side (“Feel yourself drawn!” is the novel’s refrain), may at least resist in a Gothic narrative.
-What this novella—and perhaps its genre—does not offer is any vision of fulfilling adult love.
+What this novella and its genre do not offer is any vision of fulfilling adult love.
 Its counsel is limited to its other refrain, “Fear will save your life,” and Josie, even at the end, has “not the courage to contemplate” the “deep pit of fathomless time yawning beneath” her great-aunt’s house, which pit we may take to be both the unconscious and history.
 She has attained her individual freedom, but the house still stands, and she is still in it.